 Distribution and sales of imported merchandise in Jamaica are done principally through importers, distributors, and agent representatives.
-A large share of materials and supplies including machinery and equipment is imported directly by end-user firms.
-Close contact with clients, delivery of quality products, after-sales service, and competitive prices are all useful business strategies to succeed in this market.
-Due to Jamaica's proximity to the United States, many Jamaicans importing materials and products interface directly with U.S. exporters and manufacturers' representatives, particularly in Florida.
+A large share of materials and supplies including machinery and equipment is imported directly by some end-user firms.
+Close contact with end-users, provision of excellent quality, after-sales service, and competitive prices are essential to maintaining position in the market.
+At the same time, because of relative proximity to the United States, many importers of goods into Jamaica maintain direct contact with U.S. exporters and manufacturers' representatives, particularly in Florida.